 Accounting principles generally accepted in the United States and related accounting pronouncements, implementation guidelines, and interpretations we apply to a wide range of matters that are relevant to our business, such as accounting for long-lived asset impairment, goodwill, variable interest entities and stock-based compensation, are complex and involve subjective assumptions, estimates and judgments by our management.
 Changes in these rules or their interpretation or changes in underlying assumptions, estimates or judgements by our management could significantly change or add significant volatility to our reported or expected financial performance.
-For example, we expect a material impact on our financial statements related to the adoption of Accounting Standards Codification Topic 842, Leases.
+For example, our adoption of Accounting Standards Codification Topic 842, Leases had a material impact on our financial statements.
 For more information see "Recently Issued Accounting Standards" in Note 1 to our audited consolidated financial statements included elsewhere in this prospectus.